sedexdev/header_spy/README.md

 </br>
 <code>-u, --uni_header</code>: Pass in a single header name to show response URLs that contain that header
 </br>

+Sending results to <code>stdout</code> will show failures as well as successes in terms of Web server responses.
+Sending the results to a file will only show successful requests that received responses.

+Similarly, sending the result of a single header search to <code>stdout</code> will show both domains that **do** contain the header ([-]) and those that **don't** contain the header ([+]).
+When sending the results of a single header search to a file, only those domains that don't have the given header are written.

 # License